zukunft/zukunft.com/docs/llm/pending.md

 version.txt correctly untouched — no json format or db structure change.
 Generated docs: code_user_message_exceptions.md only shifts a line number, doesn't grow. code_test_coverage.md adds the three new functions.
 The fold is duplicated verbatim in the backend and the frontend std_table* function.
 That mirrors the existing prefix-strip duplication rather than adding a new pattern, so it is consistent, but both copies now have to move together.
 Verification: start page and user page render without a fatal; a script replaying both std_table* functions over every row of change_tables.csv shows all fifteen user_values* folding to values while user_value_links, value_ts_data, the change_values_* log tables and the *_standard* tables stay untouched; and a text group id round-trips through the api mapper into …?m=19&id=PmS%2BXk9wQzR0dGVzdA&n=&8n=123456&z=1.
 No sql fixtures need regenerating — the l2.table_id  filter travels as a bound parameter (= ANY ($2) / IN (?)), so the longer list does not change the prepared-statement text.
 No secrets in the diff.
+A caller I missed, already fixed by you: test_words::zh_full_ui() calls the web word's set_type, so it needed user_message_ui not user_message.
+My caller scan mis-classified it because zh_ui() returns a word_ui.
+I re-checked — that was the only one; every other set_type call is on a backend word, a component, element or sql_db.
+The fixtures are now coherent: component 352 = the new field, link 1013 = verb view position 7, sub-title 8, triples 9 — exactly as computed; the api type-list fixtures carry only the new system_show_field_name_in_formulas, none of the old colliding name.
+The verb snapshot's triples are in ascending id order, confirming the tie-break landed. change_log_list_word_1.json shifted by +3 (ids 6885→6888 …) — the re-import wrote three more change rows.
+That fixture pins absolute change-log ids, so it will drift on every re-import; not caused by this change, but worth knowing. docs/code_user_message_exceptions.md now reports db_object_seq_id.php:350 - user_message $msg = new user_message(), instead of the full signature — the generator matches a single line and your reformat of api_json split the signature across lines.
+Cosmetic, but the entry is now less readable than its siblings.
+Checked and clean: no &&/|| in added code, no secrets, includes and use blocks alphabetically placed, log_err only on genuine programming-error paths.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.